brunomaga/brunomaga.github.io/_posts/2023-08-30-GPTlite-DeepSpeed-pipeline.md

 RANK=6 STAGE=3 LAYERS=6 [10, 16) STAGE_PARAMS=21308160 (21.308M)
    ```

-**Pipelining with optimized vs non-optimized memory efficiency implementation.** Using the `SpecLayer`-based implementation of the `PipelineModule` in our pipeline runs, resulted in a reduction of about 40% in memory consumption for the GPT-lite and deep benchmark models, when running pipeline parallelism with the highest stage count (8).
+**Pipelining with optimized vs non-optimized memory efficiency implementation.** Using the `SpecLayer`-based implementation of the `PipelineModule` in our pipeline runs, resulted in a reduction of about 40% in memory consumption for the GPTlite and deep benchmark models, when running pipeline parallelism with the highest stage count (8).

 **Memory usage**: on pipeline parallelism, I noticed that the first GPU seems to require a higher ammount of memory when compared to the remaining GPUs.
 This should not be the case, particularly on the deep benchmark model where we can guarantee a quasi-ideal stage partitioning across GPUs.
 This disparity in memory usage on GPU 0 is the main indicator of the maximum memory required, and balancing this would bring that value down.
 I [opened a bug report](https://github.com/microsoft/DeepSpeed/issues/4477) with DeepSpeed and will wait for their feedback or fix to correct this analysis.